 Refer to SEIS Volume 4 Appendix D2 for the Social Impact Management Strategies which consolidate the various mitigation and management measures developed in the Project SIA report (SEIS Volume 4 Appendix D1) into key/overarching management strategies that will be implemented by Adani.
 The strategies also outline the monitoring mechanisms and stakeholders who will be involved in the finalisation and implementation of the strategies.
+The strategies will be finalised in consultation with key stakeholders prior to the commencement of construction (refer SEIS Volume 4, Appendix D1 Figure 5 for more details)

-Proponent Commitment P1.1 Development of recruitment and training programs that address skills shortages and sustainably maintain a reliable, skilled workforce, and address potential hurdles to traditionally underrepresented groups joining the mining industry.
+Propone Proponent Commitment P1.1 Development of recruitment and training programs that address skills shortages and sustainably maintain a reliable, skilled workforce, and address potential hurdles to traditionally underrepresented groups joining the mining industry.
 P1.2 Development of a Local Industry Participation Strategy that complies with Adani's Local Buying Policy and maximises opportunities for businesses in the district and regional areas to provide goods and services to the project.
-P1.3 Working collaboratively with IRC and other representative bodies, such as the Clermont Preferred Futures Group, to provide strategic direction and investment for whole of community benefit, including establishing a community fund providing financial support targeting community activities, capacity and services.
-P1.4 Development of a Workforce Management Strategy that includes a comprehensive employee induction programme addressing, among other things, a Code of Conduct for Employees and contractors regarding behaviour, alcohol and drug use, cultural awareness and safety.
-P1.5 Development of a Housing and Accommodation Strategy that provides a workers accommodation village and temporary construction camps for the construction and operations workforce and responds to housing and accommodation issues in local and regional communities.
-P1.6 For properties impacted by the project (Rail) there will be the need to relocate some fences, build new ones to fully fence the rail corridor and construct occupational crossings and additional stock holding yards where required.
-P1.7 An Emergency Management Plan will be developed for all components of the Project in consultation with relevant emergency service providers and this will include response to injuries and medical evacuations as well as fire response and response to road accidents.
-P1.8 Development of Workforce Health and Safety Plans within the Workforce Management Strategy that will include a wellbeing program, including safe work practices, fatigue management, management of medical conditions (including communicable diseases), fitness, emotional and mental health and programs for financial planning.
-P1.9 Ongoing consultation with DATSIMA during the development of Indigenous Participation Plan.
-P1.10 Establishment of an emergency services consultative committee to coordinate the management of potential impacts on emergency services.
+P1.3 Adani will comply with the Queensland Resources and Energy Sector Code of Practice for Local Content (the Code) and its Australian Industry Participation Plan (AIP Plan).
+P1.4 Working collaboratively with IRC and other representative bodies, such as the Clermont Preferred Futures Group, to provide strategic direction and investment for whole of community benefit, including establishing a community fund providing financial support targeting community activities, capacity and services.
+P1.5 Development of a Workforce Management Strategy that includes a comprehensive employee induction programme addressing, among other things, a Code of Conduct for Employees and contractors regarding behaviour, alcohol and drug use, cultural awareness and safety.
+P1.6 Development of a Housing and Accommodation Strategy that provides a workers accommodation village and temporary construction camps for the construction and operations workforce and responds to housing and accommodation issues in local and regional communities.
+P1.7 For properties impacted by the project (Rail), where required, Adani will relocate fences, fully fence the rail corridor and construct occupational crossings and additional stock holding yards.
+P1.8 An Emergency Management Plan will be developed for all components of the Project in consultation with relevant emergency service providers (including the relevant regional health service) and this will include response to injuries and medical evacuations as well as fire response and response to road accidents.
+P1.9 Development of Workforce Health and Safety Plans within the Workforce Management Strategy that will include a wellbeing program, including safe work practices, fatigue management, management of medical conditions (including communicable diseases), fitness, emotional and mental health and programs for financial planning.
+P1.10 Ongoing consultation with DATSIMA during the development of Indigenous Participation Plan.
+P1.11 Establishment of an emergency services consultative committee with representation from Queensland Health and the relevant emergency service providers to coordinate the management of potential impacts on emergency services.